 But, hey, we got our debate, right?
 And the painting’s back.
 Just a PR stunt, surely?
 Storm in a teacup?
 Well, I’ve only got started.
 What I’ve written so far is what we know happened, but we haven’t starting asking why.
 I have two theories at to what their real motives were.
 One is only contemptible.
 The other theory, the worse theory, is far more alarming.

 Why it’s not about debate

-I have a rule that I do not make accusations as serious as censorship if the actions taken can be explained through lesser shortcoming.
-In this case, the alternative explanation requires management to have a combination of arrogance, incompetence, and denialism.
+I have a rule that I do not make accusations as serious as censorship if the actions taken can be explained another way.
+In this case, the alternative explanation requires me to believe management we motivated by a combination of arrogance, incompetence, and denialism.
 But that’s okay.
-They do.
+I do.

 I may as well give my own position on Hylas and the Nymphs before I go on.
 It’s quite quick: I don’t have one.
 I’m not that interested in fine art, only the implications for artistic freedom and censorship, especially in theatre.
 I suppose I do have a broad-reaching view on nudity in paintings, which is that I’ve never entirely bought into this notion that a different set of moral standards applies to painting.
 I don’t see why a nudey lady in an painting should get a free pass, but a similar picture of a nudey lady in the centrefold of Playboy shouldn’t.
 But, at the end of the day, it’s only fair to ask what harm does it do?
 Contrary to what some people seem to think, a normal man does not go round committing sex crimes just because he saw a picture of a hot bird with no clothes on, be it a 19th-century painting in a gallery or a 21st-century photo on the internet.